AdamNovetta/AutoOrc/README.md

 Change these variables if you want to use different AWS tags.

-By default this auto-stops items every day, and only starts Intances on weekdays.
+By default this auto-stops items every day, and only starts Instances on weekdays.
 To start instances every day at the tagged time, change:

 >weekdays = True